AISangam/Building-a-simple-addition-program-using-flask/README.md

 <ul>
   <li>Creating an api using flask microframework.</li>
   <li>Sending the data from the html page to the database using POST method and python coding</li>
-  <li>Database connectivity with the front end uisng python programming language</li>
+  <li>Database connectivity with the back end uisng python programming language</li>
   <li> Restricting the entries to the database as unique so as to remove the redundancy in the database.</li>
   <li>Installing phpmyadmin, php, apache2,mysql to save the entries in the database in a graphical user interface format for better visualization</li>
 </ul>